muruganandham/swiftycounterdemo/README.md

 ## SwiftyCounter Integration Overview

 SwiftyCounter provides the core functionality for managing counters.
-Here is how it is used in the demo:
+Here is how it is us

+ed in the demo:

 ### Import the Library
 ```swift